araxiaonline/wow-eluna-ts-module/README.md

 This package is a heavily reworked version of the origina Eluna-TS package[ElunaTS](https://github.com/azerothcore/eluna-ts) by @Yehonal.

 ## Updates
+**Oct 16, 2023 v1.5.0**
+* Feature: Adds deploy command to enable module deployment from same command.
+See configuration and command details below.
+* Feature: Added support for AIO definitions for modules built for Rochet2 AIO
+* Feature: Added wow-wotlk-declarations for references to AddOn WoWAPI commands when building AIO client side UI's

+**Oct 10, 2023 v1.4.0**
+* Bug: Fixed bug with ets build when there is not a common directory build in tstl process
+* Bug: Watch is not correctly building tstl marking as not usable at the moment, will fix later.

+**Oct 3, 2023 v1.3.0**
 * New binary __ets__ simplifies how to setup new eluna-ts modules.
 * Reduces repo files and simplifies structure.
 * Focus on development of modules without need of container environment.